Hamerkop: Social behaviour and calls

 The hamerkop is mostly silent when alone, but is fairly vocal when in pairs or in groups.
-The only call it usually makes when alone is a flight-call, a shrill “nyip” or “kek”.
+The only call it usually makes when alone is a flight-call, a shrill "nyip" or "kek".
 In groups, vocalisations include a range of calls including cackles and nasal rattles.
 One highly social call is the "yip-purr" call.
 This call is only made in a social context, when at least three birds, but up to 20 are gathered in a flock.
 Birds start by giving a number of "yip" calls, eventually giving way to purring notes.
 This call is made with the neck extended and sometimes accompanied by wing flapping, and becomes more vigorous when larger numbers of birds are present.

 Another common social behaviour is "false mounting", in which one bird stands on top of another and appears to mount it, but they do not copulate.
 This behaviour has been noted between both mated pairs and unmated birds, and even between members of the same sex and in reversed mountings, where females mount males.
 Because of this, the behaviour is thought to be social and not related to the pair bond.
 Dominant birds may signal to subordinates by opening their bills slightly and erecting their crests, but the species is not very aggressive in general towards others of its species.
-Birds in groups also engage in social allopreening when in groups.
+Birds in groups also engage in social allopreening.
 One bird presents its face of back of the head to the other to be preened.